ualibweb/UALIB_ChemStructures/README.md

 When substances were drawn by an author with one or more stereo non-specific wavy bonds, we also reproduced these substances as drawn with the non-specific stereocenters (equivalent to having plain bonds).
 (See: [IUPAC Graphical Representation of Stereochemical Configuration](https://doi.org/10.1351/pac200678101897)).
 However, when additional information was provided such that the final product was an identified mixture of enantiomers or diasteriomers, we drew both substance configurations and combined them into one REGID as two components.

 Similarly, racemic, diastereomeric (dr), and enantiomeric (ee) mixtures were drawn as two components and maintained in one REGID record when it was inferred that the purified product was a mixture, and not one isolated stereoisomer.
-Clues that help included the substance name, the Author identifying a major/minor product in NMR spectra data, tabulating dr/ee ratios, or referring to the product in the experimental as a major product or inseparable mixture.
+Clues that help included the substance name (or ID), the Author identifying a major/minor product in NMR spectra data, tabulating dr/ee ratios, or referring to the product in the experimental as a major product or inseparable mixture.
 Note: in cases where the diastereomeric mixture was not easily identifiable (i.e., not clear which stereocenter(s) or bonds to flip), we drew those as stereo non-specific single component substances.

-PubChem does not yet support ratios of stereoisomers, so depositions do not indicate the relative stereoisomeric ratios (dr,ee).
+PubChem does not yet support enhanced stereochemistry files nor ratios of stereoisomers, so depositions do not indicate the relative stereoisomeric ratios (dr,ee).

 **N.B.
 The PubChem folks are awesome and created a custom script for our submissions that adds annotations to the PubChem Compound pages.
 These annotations add the thesis reference under "Synthesis".**